What does the holy bible say about depression and anxiety?

-Put all your anxieties on him, because he cares about you.
-Do not worry about anything, but rather, in everything, through prayer and supplication, with thanksgiving, send your requests to God.
-When the righteous cry for help, the Lord hears them and frees them from all their afflictions.
+Put all your worries on Him, because He cares for you.
+Don't be anxious about anything, but instead, in every situation, through prayer and petition with thanksgiving, let your requests be made known to God.
+When the righteous cry out for help, the Lord hears them and rescues them from all their troubles.
 And the peace of God, which surpasses all understanding, will guard your hearts and minds in Christ Jesus.
+Finally, brothers and sisters, think about whatever is true, honorable, just, pure, lovely, commendable—if there is any excellence and if there is anything worthy of praise—focus your thoughts on these things.

 Reginald Thomson